SAP/cloud-security-services-integration-library/samples/java-tokenclient-usage/README.md

 # Description
 This sample is a Java back-end application running on the Cloud Foundry.
-On incoming requests it reads credentials from the `VCAP_SERVICES` environment variable and requests a new access token via client credentials token flow provided by the [Token Client](/token-client/) library.
+On incoming requests it reads credentials from the `VCAP_SERVICES` environment variable and requests a new access token over mTLS using X.509 Certificate via client credentials token flow provided by the [Token Client](/token-client/) library.

 # Deployment on Cloud Foundry